Conflict in Rakhine State (2016–present): During the Myanmar civil war (2021–present)

+ARSA launched a large scale attack against camps and outposts of the Arakan Army in the town of Taungpyoletwea of Maungdaw Township on 10 and 11 August 2025.
+On 22 September, it claimed to have captured a main base of the Arakan Army in the Maungdaw Township, the AA however denied the claim, stating that ARSA did attack a border outpost but retreated into Bangladesh after a counterattack.
+The Development Media Group stated that 40 Rakhine civilians had been killed and 17 injured in ARSA attacks from May 2025 to 23 October 2025.

 Arakan Army insurgency

 2018

 Clashes in Buthidaung Township and Rathedaung Township between the Arakan Army, an ethnic Rakhine insurgent group, and the Tatmadaw, killed four soldiers and an unknown number of Arakan Army insurgents according to Myawady Daily.
-It also stated that armymen with senior ranks were killed, but did not provide any details.
+It also stated that army men with senior ranks were killed, but did not provide any details.
 The clash started on 3 December and continued till 5 December according to Myawady, after it was ambushed during area-clearance operations near the border with Bangladesh.
 Arakan Army said that the conflict occurred after Tatmadaw entered territory controlled by them.
 The clashes intensified by the next week, forcing 330 people to flee from Buthidaung.
 The Arakan Army had earlier clashed with Myanmar's Army in April 2015.

 Rathedaung, Ponnagyun, Kyauktaw, Buthidaung and Paletwa townships meanwhile experienced clashes between Arakan Army and Tatmadaw throughout December.
-The Arakan Army accused Tatmadaw of using heavy weapons as well as helicopters in Pletwa, but Zaw Htay rejected usage of helicopters in fighting.
+The Arakan Army accused Tatmadaw of using heavy weapons as well as helicopters in Paletwa, but Zaw Htay rejected usage of helicopters in fighting.
 Villagers meanwhile accused Tatmadaw of detaining civilians and stated over 2,000 people had fled due to the clashes.